 Garry's Story

 Garry joined Watsi on January 25th, 2014.
-Eight years ago, Garry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Garry's most recent donation traveled 8,800 miles to support Sokkea, a construction worker and dad from Cambodia, to fund mastoidectomy surgery to restore his hearing.
+Nine years ago, Garry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Garry's most recent donation traveled 8,800 miles to support David, a 14-year-old boy from Cambodia, to fund spinal surgery.

 Impact